230Daniel/Utili/SelfHosting.md

 6. Install sudo by running `apt update && apt install sudo -y`

 7. Create a new user by running `useradd -m utili -s /bin/bash`.
 You can change the username "utili" to anything you want.
+If you are not prompted to create a password, create one with `passwd utili`.
 Add the new user to the sudoers group with `usermod -aG sudo utili`.

 8. On your PC, if you do not already have an SSH key, run `ssh-keygen; Get-Contents ~/.ssh/id_rsa.pub` in a PowerShell window to create one.
 Command prompt is not the same as PowerShell, this will not work in Command Prompt!
 Copy the public key which is printed, it starts with `ssh-rsa`, and ends with `rsa-key-00000000`.